axioscode/generator-axios/generators/app/templates/README.md

 ### Main Gulp Tasks

 #### `gulp` and `gulp build`
 Creates your project.
-You can run `NODE_ENV=production gulp` to generate the version of your project to put on S3.
+You can run `gulp` to generate the version of your project to put on S3.

 #### `gulp serve`
-Sets up a local server run out of `/.tmp`.
+Sets up a local server run out of `.tmp`.
 Watches your Sass, Handlebars and Javascript files and updates live in the browser.

 #### `gulp watch`
 Like `gulp serve`, but without setting up a server for you to look at you project.